 Sign up for Throughput, our Email Newsletter!

-Every year, PRCI produces a collaborative research program aligning with the industry’s priorities by means of an annual voting ballot.
+Every year, PRCI produces a collaborative research portfolio aligning with the industry’s priorities by means of an annual voting ballot.
 Members allocate funds directly to programs of importance to their operations and business drivers.

 Member Subscription & Supplemental Funding